pymeasure/leco-protocol/control_protocol.md

 In the protocol examples, `CA`, `CB`, etc. indicate Component names.
 `N1`, `N2`, etc. indicate Node Namespaces and `Co1`, `Co2` their corresponding Coordinators.

-Here the Message content is expressed in plain English and placed in the Content frame, for the exact definition see {ref}`message-layer`.
+Here the Message content is expressed in plain English and placed in the Content frame, for the exact definition see {ref}`control_protocol.md#message-layer`.

 :::{note}
 TBD: How to show the encoded content in the examples?